nictuku/i-admin.cetico.org/content/posts/early-days-golang-google.md

 challenges, each twist and turn, each adjustment and advancement, was key to shaping today\'s Go.
 As the community moves forward, I am excited to see where we Go next.

+<i>Go gopher was designed by Renee French and licensed under the Creative Commons 3.0 Attributions license.</i>